-We are glad you have chosen this university to be your alma mater!
 As a new member of our community who identifies as either a first-generation (FG) or limited-income (LI) college student, we recognize that your transition concerns and needs may looks different from those of your peers.
+We are glad you have chosen us to be your alma mater!

 We encourage you to become familiar with the below first-generation limited-income (FGLI) student resources before arriving on campus.